cwant/epl-openrefine-2019/_episodes/02-working-with-openrefine.md

 > * Text length facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
 This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g. if the values are expected to be years, any row with a text length more than 4 for that column is likely to be incorrect)
 > * Facet by blank - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for rows missing key data.
 {: .callout}

+> ## Exercise
+> Add a text facet on the 'Branch Name' column on top of the 'As of Date' timeline
+> facet construced above.
+Do you see any patterns on the timeline graph when looking
+> at branches with similar names?
+> > ## Solution
+> > Quite ofter the coding of branch name will change over time.
+> > For example, `Calder Branch` is used in earlier data records in the set, whereas
+> > `Calder` is used in later data samples.
+> {: .solution}
+{: .challenge}

 ## Using clustering to detect possible typing errors